tonethar/IGME-430-Spring-2021/checkoff-notes/random-joke-improved-checkoff.md

 - BTW - You DO have a **.gitignore** file right?
   - with `node_modules` typed at the top of it?
   - and it HAS already been committed to your repository?
-- Do one last `git status` to be sure you aare up to date with the remote repository:
+- Do one last `git status` to be sure you are up to date with the remote repository:
   - but you should have already committed all of these files, above when you set up CircleCI

 <hr>